US hikes visa fees for various categories of non-immigrant visas like H-1B, EB-5 among others

 The EB-5 programme, launched by the US government in 1990, enables high-net-worth foreign investors to obtain a US visa

-for themselves and their families by investing a minimum of USD 5,00,000 in a US business that helps create 10 jobs for American workers.
+their families by investing a minimum of $5,00,000 in a US business that helps create 10 jobs for